-We help speech pathologists in private practice – and speech pathologists thinking about going into private practice – focus on what matters most: their clients.
+We help speech pathologists in private practice, other health providers, and NDIS providers, focus on what matters most: their clients.

 We are owned and operated by David Kinnane, a Certified Practising Speech Pathologist, lawyer, lecturer and writer in private practice in Sydney, Australia.
 You can read more about David’s professional background, qualifications and experience here.
 We are co-owned and managed by Jillian Cordeiro, a lawyer, also based in Sydney.

-Together, David and Jillian also own and co-manage Banter Speech & Language, an independent private speech pathology clinic, and Bodkin Wood Legal & Advisory, a law firm specialising in allied health issues.
+Together, David and Jillian also own and co-manage Banter Speech & Language, an independent private speech pathology clinic.

-We want to make it easier for speech pathologists to launch, grow and run their private practices professionally and to focus on their clients’ needs.
+We want to make it easier for speech pathologists and others to launch, grow and run their private practices professionally and to focus on their clients’ needs.

-Most speech pathologists in private practice receive very little if any training at university or college about how to run a successful small business.
+Most speech pathologists and other allied health professionals in private practice receive very little if any training at university or college about how to run a successful small business.
 Most of us had to figure it all out as we went – usually wasting a lot of time and making mistakes in the process, often distracting us from seeing clients.

 It shouldn’t be that way.

 - should have access to affordable, quality business resources and support;

 - shouldn’t have to reinvent the wheel to develop systems and processes to run their practices professionally; and